kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-04-change-max-in-flight-in-sub.md

 ## Trigger the workload with multiple events

-We created the `lastorder` Function, and subscribed to the `order.received.v1` events by creating a Subscription CR.
+You created the `lastorder` Function, and subscribed to the `order.received.v1` events by creating a Subscription CR.
-We will publish 15 events at once and see how the Eventing Service trigger the workload.
+Next, publish 15 events at once and see how the Eventing Service trigger the workload.
-In this example, we'll port-forward the [Event Publisher Proxy](../../05-technical-reference/00-architecture/evnt-01-architecture.md) Service to localhost.

-1. Port-forward the Event Publisher Proxy Service to localhost.
-We will use port `3000`.
+1. Port-forward the [Event Publisher Proxy](../../05-technical-reference/00-architecture/evnt-01-architecture.md) Service to localhost, using port `3000`.
 Run:
    ```bash
    kubectl -n kyma-system port-forward service/eventing-event-publisher-proxy 3000:80
    ```